 A further release of Brown Teal took place in August in the Bay of Islands.
-A large flock of birds was released on the Purerua Peninsula although breeding has not yet been confirmed, indications are that the birds have remained on the island for an extended period of time.
+A large flock of birds was released on the Purerua Peninsula which has been the site of several recent releases.
+In conjunction with this, three pairs were released on Urapukapuka Island, a predator free haven in the bay itself and only a stones throw from one of the largest mainland sites of Brown Teal.
+This release follows up two previous releases, and although breeding has not yet been confirmed, indications are that the birds have remained on the island for an extended period of time.
 With continuing improvements with habitat on the island, we are confident that Urapukapuka will be as successful as Tiri Tiri Matangi Island.